yuzawa-san/googolplex-theater/README.md

 # googolplex-theater

-Maintain multiple Chromecast screens on you network without using your browser.
+Persistently maintain multiple Chromecast screens on you local network without using your browser.
 Ideal for digital signage applications.
 Originally developed to display statistics dashboards.
-Persistence provided using smart reconnect capabilities.

-There are several tools and libraries out there, but this project is intended to be very minimalist.
+There are several tools and libraries out there (see below), but this project is intended to be very minimalist.
 There is no UI or backing database, rather there is a simple JSON config file which is watched for changes.
 The JSON configuration is conveyed to the receiver application, which by default accepts url to display in an iframe.
 The receiver application can be customized easily to suit your needs.